soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/disposition-reviews.md

 ![Disposition page](media/b7436fb2-1f35-4146-8ca2-32c9d10f7e09.png)

-## Setting up the disposition review by creating a label
+## Setting up the disposition review by creating a retention label

 This is the basic workflow for setting up a disposition review.
 Note that this flow shows a retention label being published and then manually applied by a user; alternatively, a retention label that triggers a disposition review can be auto-applied to content.